Loupau38/Fake-ShapeBot-2.0/README.md

 - +lsep : Will separate each layer of the shape

 Note : "cut" and "qcut" are mutually exclusive

 Additional features :

 - If the shape code starts with either "level", "lvl" or "m" followed by a number, it will produce the shape for the corresponding milestone
 - Shape expansion : Colorable shapes (like "C") not followed by a color will have "u" appended ("Cu"), uncolorable shapes (like "P" or "-") not followed by "-" will have "-" appended ("P-" or "--")

 No matter in which order you put your parameters in your shape code, they will be executed in the following order :<br>
 milestone shapes, lfill, struct, shape expansion, fill, lsep, cut/qcut

 Display parameters :
 Display parameters must be put outside of the "{}", have a "/" in front of them and have a ":" separating the parameter name from the value (if there is one)

 - /size:80 : will control the width and height in pixels of each shape (default:56, min:10, max:100)
 - /spoiler : will mark the resulting image as spoiler
+- /result : will additionally send the generated shape codes

 Note : shapes with more than 4 layers and/or with more/less than 4 quadrants per layer are supported
 <br>
 <br>